-Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YaNoticias
+Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YANoticias

 1. Cryptography: The quantum realm has the potential to break existing encryption methods, leading to the urgent need for quantum-safe cryptographic solutions.

-2. Optimization Problems: From routing logistics for delivery services to real-time financial modeling, quantum computers can optimize solutions much faster than classic systems.
+2. Optimisation Problems: From routing logistics for delivery services to real-time financial modelling, quantum computers can optimise solutions much faster than classic systems.

 3. Pharmaceuticals: Through advanced simulations and machine learning, quantum computing promises to expedite drug discovery and genetic engineering.